jasonacox/tinytuya/README.md

     ```
     NOTE: You will need to use one of the displayed *Device IDs* for step 4.

-3. TUYA ACCOUNT - Set up a Tuya Account (see [PDF Instructions](https://github.com/jasonacox/tinytuya/files/12101705/Tuya.IoT.API.Setup.1.pdf)):
+3. TUYA ACCOUNT - Set up a Tuya Account (see [PDF Instructions](https://github.com/jasonacox/tinytuya/files/12836816/Tuya.IoT.API.Setup.v2.pdf)):
     * *NOTE: Tuya often changes their portal and services.
 Please open an [issue](https://github.com/jasonacox/tinytuya/issues) with screenshots if we need to update these instructions.*
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/).
 When it asks for the "Account Type", select "Skip this step..." (see [screenshot](https://user-images.githubusercontent.com/836718/213877860-34c39851-5671-4c9f-b4d5-251873f18c77.png)).
     * Click on "Cloud" icon -> "Create Cloud Project"
-      1. Remember the "Data Center" you select.
+      1. Pick the correct Data Center "Region" for your location (check [HERE](https://developer.tuya.com/en/docs/iot/oem-app-data-center-distributed?id=Kafi0ku9l07qb#title-3-Western%20America%20Data%20Center) to find your Region).
 This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png)).
       2. Skip the configuration wizard but remember the Authorization Key: *API ID* and *Secret* for below ([screenshot](https://user-images.githubusercontent.com/836718/138598788-f74d2fe8-57fa-439c-8003-18735a44e7e5.png)).
     * Click on "Cloud" icon -> Select your project -> **Devices** -> **Link Tuya App Account** ([see screenshot](https://user-images.githubusercontent.com/836718/155827671-44d5fce4-0119-4d0e-a224-ef3715fafc24.png))
-    * Click **Add App Account** ([screenshot](https://user-images.githubusercontent.com/836718/155827671-44d5fce4-0119-4d0e-a224-ef3715fafc24.png)) and it will display a QR code.
+    * Click **Add App Account** ([screenshot](https://user-images.githubusercontent.com/836718/273364035-0fd133b7-4e9e-4a6d-900e-efe63d69f1a0.png)) and it will pop-up a "Link Tuya App Account" dialog, chose "Automatic" and "Read, Write, and Manage".
+Click OK and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button `[..]` in the upper right hand corner of the app.
 When you scan the QR code, it will link all of the devices registered in your *Smart Life app* into your Tuya IoT project.
     * **NO DEVICES?** If no devices show up after scanning the QR code, you will need to select a different data center and edit your project (or create a new one) until you see your paired devices from the *Smart Life App* show up. ([screenshot](https://user-images.githubusercontent.com/35581194/148679597-391adecb-a271-453b-90c0-c64cdfad42e4.png)).
 The data center may not be the most logical.
 As an example, some in the UK have reported needing to select "Central Europe" instead of "Western Europe".
     * **SERVICE API:** Under "Service API" ensure these APIs are listed: `IoT Core` and `Authorization`.
 To be sure, click subscribe again on every service.
 Very important: **disable popup blockers** otherwise subscribing won't work without providing any indication of a failure.
 Make sure you authorize your Project to use those APIs:
         - Click "Service API" tab